jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 **Note**: For a highly available HDFS setup you will need a ZooKeeper cluster with atleast 3 nodes to maintain quorum, and a HDFS cluster made up of atleast 2 JournalNodes, 2 NameNodes, 2 DataNodes and a replica factor of 2.
 This might be excessive for a laptop so the exercises will assume a minimal setup.

-**Note**: A minimal HDFS cluster should also work with only 1 name node but for some reason it fails to start when using only 1 replica.
+**Note**: A minimal HDFS cluster should also work with only 1 name node but for some reason it does not with with the Stackable operator.

 It might take a long time to create the ZooKeeper and HDFS clusters.
 This is because the images are relatively large (almost 3GB in total) and the upload speed of the Stackable image registry is relatively low.
 To see what is going on with a specific pod you can use the `kubectl describe` command.